Women in the United States Marine Corps: Vietnam War

 In 1967, Public Law 90-130 was signed into law; it removed legal ceilings on women's promotions that had kept them out of the general and flag ranks, and dropped the two percent ceiling on officer and enlisted strengths for women in the armed forces.

 Also in 1967, Master Sergeant Barbara Dulinsky became the first female Marine to serve in a combat zone in Vietnam.

 At the peak of the Vietnam War, there were approximately 2,700 women Marines on active duty, serving both stateside and overseas.

 Middle East conflicts

 Captain Elizabeth A. Okoreeh-Baah, the first female MV-22 Osprey pilot, stands on the flight line in Al Asad, Iraq after a combat operation on March 12, 2008.

-One thousand women Marines were deployed for Operation Desert Storm (1990) and Operation Desert Shield (1990–1991).
+One thousand female Marines were deployed for Operation Desert Storm (1990) and Operation Desert Shield (1990–1991).

 Female Marines served in the Iraq War from 2003 until 2011.

 Female marines also served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.